 That is the most important thing to understand about VHS tape lifespan: failure is usually gradual, not dramatic.
 A tape does not need to go completely blank to be degrading.
 More often, the decline shows up as a slightly duller picture, more unstable tracking, more noise, more dropouts, or a tape that becomes increasingly awkward to play cleanly.
 By the time the damage is obvious, some of the signal may already be gone for good.

 A VHS cassette is not one material.
-It is a system: a polyester base, a magnetic coating, binders, lubricants, a plastic shell, moving parts, and a format that depends on precise mechanical playback.
-Different tape formulations age differently, and two otherwise identical cassettes can have very different outcomes if one spent thirty years in a dry bedroom cupboard and the other sat in a damp garage.
+It is a system: a polyester base, an oxide coating, binders, with the binder layer holding that coating together, lubricants, a plastic shell, moving parts, and a format that depends on precise mechanical playback.
+Different tape formulations age differently, and two otherwise identical tapes stored for thirty years can have very different outcomes depending on whether they were kept in ideal storage conditions or exposed to damp, unstable environments.

 That is why VHS tape shelf life is best understood as a range shaped by storage and handling rather than a single deadline.
 Age matters, but conditions matter just as much.